abhinmodgil/aisoc_output/1716286545.16316133/8_final_summary.md

 **Medium**

 ### Justification
-The final risk score of 20 indicates a moderate level of concern.
-The "Contextual Guidance" score of 100 confirms that the asset is a virtual server hosting the support ticketing system, which is a critical application.
-However, the "Host Vulnerability" score of 0 means there is no evidence of existing vulnerabilities on the host, reducing the likelihood of exploitation.
-The "Process Behavior" score of 0 indicates a critical visibility gap regarding the behavior of the detected file '/tmp/.X11-unix/Xrootkit'.
-Without understanding what actions the rootkit may have taken, the true impact remains unclear.
-While the alert correctly triggered, the lack of additional context prevents a confident conclusion.
+The final risk score of 27 indicates a moderate concern.
+The "Contextual Guidance" score of 100 means there is some relevant organizational knowledge about the asset, but the other dimensions—particularly "Host Vulnerability" and "Process Behavior"—are missing key details.
+The presence of a rootkit detection is concerning, especially given the asset's role in support ticketing.
+However, without deeper insight into the specific vulnerabilities present and the behavior of the rootkit, it cannot be definitively classified as malicious.
+Further investigation is necessary before taking containment or eradication actions.

 ### Recommended Actions
-- **Forensic Analysis:** Conduct a manual memory dump and deep inspection of the affected host to understand the scope of the rootkit's activities.
+- **Forensic Analysis:** Run a comprehensive memory dump and deep filesystem inspection on `ALU-SUPPORT-PROD-01`.
+Focus on identifying the rootkit's persistence mechanism and any associated files or processes.
-- **Containment:** Isolate the host from the network until the investigation is completed.
+- **Vulnerability Assessment:** Check the asset's patch status and vulnerability exposure using tools like Nessus or OpenVAS.
+Confirm if any known exploits could enable the rootkit installation.
-- **Patch Management:** Ensure the host is fully patched and up-to-date before returning it to service.
+- **Behavior Monitoring:** Deploy additional monitoring agents to capture real-time process execution and network traffic on the affected host.
-- **Alert Tuning:** Review the detection logic to ensure similar alerts trigger only when supported by strong contextual evidence.
+- **Containment (Conditional):** If the forensic analysis reveals active exploitation or lateral movement, consider isolating the host until remediation is completed.